telerik/xamarin-forms-docs/controls/listview/gestures/listview-gestures-cell-swipe.md

 <snippet id='listview-gestures-cellswipe-swipeevents-viewmodel'/>

 Below is the setup of the list view.
 Swiping left or right will reveal content with a hint for what will happen if the user completes the swipe action.
-Setting the SwipeThreshold and the SwipeOffset to the same value ensures that the action will be performed only when the hint is completely revealed.

 <snippet id='listview-gestures-cellswipe-swipeevents-listview'/>